-43. The Securities are subject to early redemption at their Prevailing Principal Amount (which may be less than the Initial Principal Amount) upon the occurrence of certain events
+44. The Securities are subject to early redemption at their Prevailing Principal Amount (which may be less than the Initial Principal Amount) upon the occurrence of certain events

-Subject to the prior approval of the Supervisory Authority, satisfaction of the conditions to redemption, purchase, substitution and variation), compliance with the Solvency Condition and compliance with prevailing prudential requirements, the Issuer may, at its option, redeem all (but not some only) of the Securities at any time at their Prevailing Principal Amount (which may be less than the Initial Principal Amount) plus (subject to Condition 4.1 (Cancellation of interest)) interest accrued and unpaid from and including the immediately preceding Interest Payment Date up to but excluding the redemption date, (i) upon the occurrence of a Tax Event or a Regulatory Event or (ii) on any day falling in the period commencing on (and including) the First Call Date and ending on (and including) the First Reset Date, or on any Interest Payment Date thereafter.
+Subject to the prior approval of the Supervisory Authority, satisfaction of the conditions to redemption, purchase, substitution and variation set out in Condition 6 (Redemption, purchase, substitution and variation), compliance with the Solvency Condition and compliance with prevailing prudential requirements, the Issuer may, at its option, redeem all (but not some only) of the Securities at any time at their Prevailing Principal Amount (which may be less than the Initial Principal Amount) plus (subject to Condition 4.1 (Cancellation of interest)) interest accrued and unpaid from and including the immediately preceding Interest Payment Date up to but excluding the redemption date, (i) upon the occurrence of a Tax Event or a Regulatory Event or (ii) on any day falling in the period commencing on (and including) the First Call Date and ending on (and including) the First Reset Date, or on any Interest Payment Date thereafter.